Shoeburyness Depot

 Shoeburyness Carriage Servicing Depot is an Electric Traction Depot located in Shoeburyness, Essex, England.
 The depot is situated on the London, Tilbury and Southend line and is near Shoeburyness station.
-To the east of the depot is MoD Shoeburyness and there used to be a rail connection into that site from the depot.
+To the east of the depot is MoD Shoeburyness and there is a rail connection into that site from the depot.

-Steam Era Shed
+Steam-era shed

-Prior to the electrification of the LTSR in the late 1950s/early 1960s a steam engine shed was located at Shoeburyness.
+Prior to the electrification of the LTSR in the late 1950s/early 1960s, a steam engine shed was located at Shoeburyness.
 The line opened in 1884 and the shed five years later when the shed at Southend was closed.
-The shed was located on the north side of the station and had two roads and was extended in 1896 and a third track added (with a lean to timber shed) in 1898.
+The shed was located on the north side of the station had two roads and was extended in 1896 and a third track added (with a lean-to timber shed) in 1898.
 Additional sidings space for coaling and locomotives was provided in the 1900s.

-The shed was closed on 18 June 1962 and demolished soon after.
+On the south (Up) side a fan of six carriage sidings was opened in 1910 to cope with the additional carriage sidings for increasing commuter traffic.
+A further three sidings were opened in 1916, and these sidings then formed the basis of today's EMU depot.

+Throughout the steam shed's life, the main stay of its allocation was the tank engines used to work the passenger services and some freight trains.
+However, on weekends and bank holidays it was not unusual to find other companies locomotives on shed having worked a day tripper train in from elsewhere.